tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 ## Appendix: supported compiler versions

-The LiveCode project supports a number of different operating operating systems and therefore a wide range of compilers.
-The set of compilers used by the LiveCode build servers are currently:
+The project supports a number of different operating operating systems and therefore a wide range of compilers.
+The set of compilers used by the build servers are currently:

 - Windows: MSVC 2010
 - Linux: GCC 4.7